 Accessibility is first and foremost a human rights issue.
 The UN Convention clearly states that disability does not originate in the individual, but in the obstacles placed in his or her path by his or her environment.
 In the street, it's a step, on a site, it's a nameless button.

-To be clearer, a person is not «disabled by their deafness».
-They are disabled when a video has no subtitles.
+A person is not «disabled by their deafness», they are disabled when a video has no subtitles.
 The difference changes everything: it's not up to the person to adapt, but for the digital environment to be barrier-free.

 What accessibility is... and what it isn't